COLLECTION DUE PROCESS HEARINGS

 Appealing an IRS Collection Action through A CDP Hearing?

-If you have been contacted by an IRS Revenue Officer or have received a final notice of intent to levy or notice of federal tax lien, contact a Los Angeles tax attorney at Disparte Tax Law today for a free consultation.
+If you have been contacted by an IRS Revenue Officer or have received a final notice of intent to levy or notice of federal tax lien, contact a tax attorney at Disparte Tax Law today for a free consultation.